nhsufi/homelab/media/README.md

 # Media

-Provides a fully automated media server solution for downloading and managing public-domain movies and TV shows alongside Linux ISOs.
+Provides a fully automated media server solution for downloading and managing public-domain movies, TV shows, and Linux ISOs.

 ## Services